 You may wish to work towards gaining professional status at either incorporated engineer (IEng) or chartered engineer (CEng) level.
 Both qualifications are awarded by the Engineering Council and provide recognition of expertise and a higher earning potential.

 To gain professional status, you'll need to be a member of a relevant body such as the IOM3 so that you can apply through them.
 The process of becoming incorporated or chartered is more straightforward if you have a relevant accredited qualification but it's still possible to achieve it without.

 To become chartered, you'll ideally have an accredited undergraduate degree along with a Masters or an accredited integrated MEng degree.

 You also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
 Find out more at Engineering Council - Professional Registration.

-Management development programmes will also help to develop your career and improve your promotion prospects.
+You may also have the chance to complete management development programmes, which will help to develop your career and improve your promotion prospects.